mariosgit/iCloudPhotoViewer/README.md

 # Usage

 ```
+export SDL_FBDEV=/dev/fb0
-export USERNAME='YOURAPPLEID'
+export SDL_VIDEODRIVER=fbcon
-python iCloudPhotoViewer.py
+sudo USERNAME="YOURAPPLEID" PASSWORD="YOURPW" python iCloudPhotoViewer.py
 ```

-At the moment the "fbi" app is used to show the image, it will be startet with sudo to get access to /dev/fb0, normaly this works on the pi without password prompt.
-If not you can change the access right to the /dev/fb0 device.
+PS: This is not the savest way to store the password !